Mubzz231/ngrok-docs/docs/api/index.md

 Consult the **[Error Reference Documentation](/docs/errors)** for the complete list of all error codes returned by ngrok.

-## Licensing
+## Pricing

 The API is available to all ngrok users at no additional charge.
-You only incur costs if the resources provisioned by the API have a cost.
+You only incur costs if the resources provisioned by the API incur a cost.

 [API IP Restrictions](#ip-restrictions) is available on the Enterprise plan.